DeanLaces/jobapplication-form/README.md

 # jobapplication-form
 Similar job application process to site such as Indeed or LinkedIn.
-Constructed using swing and awt.
+Constructed using swing and awt(JAVA).

 ## What is Picker/Brain?